-The stunning LUMA festival is back this fall with a larger-than-life light show just three hours north of NYC.
+The stunning LUMA festival is here with a larger-than-life light show just three hours north of NYC.
 For their seventh annual projection arts fest, the buildings of downtown Binghamton will be taken over with breathtaking 3D projections on the weekend of September 10th and 11th.
+So get your FREE tickets here!

 With its lineup of internationally-renowned artists and its cutting edge technology, this spectacular projection mapping experience uses the same technology as at Walt Disney World’s Magic Kingdom, and on the facade of Chicago’s Merchandise Mart.
 And if you’ve never been it’s certainly worth the weekend getaway.